nirbar/PanelSwWixExtension/src/README.md

 - Bundle elements:
   - *ContainerTemplate*: A container template to which bundle payloads can be assigned
-    - Wיhen using PanelSwWix4.Sdk, support 7z and Zip containers
+    - When using PanelSwWix4.Sdk, support 7z and Zip containers
   - *!(bindpath.PanelSwWixExtension)\x86\DeferredExePackage.exe* An executable that can execute arbitrary commands during chain execution
 	- Use InstallArguments='--skip-until-here "[SomeExecutable]" "arg1" "arg2"': Create a process with any arguments after the `--skip-until-here` part
 	- Use InstallArguments='--ignore-me': Ignore anything after the `--ignore-me` part